wilm0x42/3ds-remote-linux/README.md

 `sudo mount -t tmpfs -o size=50m tmpfs ./server/work`

 ## Random info
- * Uses port 55550 UDP
+ * Runs on port 55550 UDP
- * NanoJpeg, courtesy of KeyJ.
+ * Uses NanoJpeg, by KeyJ.
 (License in source file)
  * JPEG compression can be edited live by editing the "quality" value in server/getScreencap.sh
  * devkitpro/ctrulib!
 Thx WinterMute/smea!
  * The mouse pointer graphic is from the GTK theme "greybird"